si0na/new/README.md

-Developers are going to push
+Developers are going to push code now conflict will come